compi-migui/tfg-doc/src/md/60_results.md

 ## Performance measures

-As we aim to reproduce an existing methodology, in order to make it possible to actually compare our results to @vidal_structural_2020's side by side we will evaluate the models using the same metrics they did.
+As we aim to replicate an existing methodology, in order to make it possible to actually compare our results to @vidal_structural_2020's side by side we will evaluate the models using the same metrics they did.
 We will also look at a few metrics not evaluated in the original paper, namely the Matthews correlation coefficient (MCC) as described by @chicco_advantages_2020 and the General Performance Score as described by @de_diego_general_2022.

 ### Binary measures